edmoundtysonjr-cmyk/cryptlib/architecture.md

 ### Embedded Systems

-cryptlibís high level of portability and configurability makes it ideal for use in embedded systems with limited resources or specialised requirements, including ones based on Altera NIOS, ARM7, ARM9, ARM TDMI, Coldfire, Fujitsu FR-V, Hitachi SuperH, MIPS IV, MIPS V, Motorola ColdFire, NEC V8xx series, NEC VRxxxx series, Panasonic/Matsushita AM33/AM34, PowerPC, PowerQUICC, Risc-V, Samsung CalmRISC, SH3, SH4, SPARC, SPARClite, StrongArm, TI OMAP, and Xilinx MicroBlaze processors, as well as a large range of licensed derivatives of these cores, too many and varied to enumerate here.  cryptlib doesnít perform any floating-point operations and runs directly on processors without an FPU, and through its crypto HAL (hardware abstraction layer) capabilities can take advantage of on-chip or in-system cryptographic hardware capabilities and
+cryptlib‚Äôs high level of portability and configurability makes it ideal for use in embedded systems with limited resources or specialised requirements, including ones based on Altera NIOS, ARM7, ARM9, ARM TDMI, Coldfire, Fujitsu FR-V, Hitachi SuperH, MIPS IV, MIPS V, Motorola ColdFire, NEC V8xx series, NEC VRxxxx series, Panasonic/Matsushita AM33/AM34, PowerPC, PowerQUICC, Risc-V, Samsung CalmRISC, SH3, SH4, SPARC, SPARClite, StrongArm, TI OMAP, and Xilinx MicroBlaze processors, as well as a large range of licensed derivatives of these cores, too many and varied to enumerate here.  cryptlib doesn‚Äôt perform any floating-point operations and runs directly on processors without an FPU, and through its crypto HAL (hardware abstraction layer) capabilities can take advantage of on-chip or in-system cryptographic hardware capabilities and